NBA Trade Rumors: Will Jimmy Butler Leave The Minnesota Timberwolves In 2019 Offseason?

 Butler’s decision to decline the contract extension doesn’t necessarily mean that he will be leaving the Timberwolves in 2019 free agency.
 Financially, signing an extension doesn’t make any sense for the All-Star forward since he can get a better deal when he hits the free agency market.
 If Butler exercises his early-termination player option next summer, he could ink a five-year deal worth $190 million with the Timberwolves or a four-year contract worth $140 million with another team.

 If they decide to keep him this offseason, the 2018-19 NBA season will be crucial for the Timberwolves since they could risk losing Jimmy Butler in 2019 free agency without getting anything in return.
-When his rumored dispute with Karl-Anthony Towns started to spread, there were reports that Butler wants to join forces with Boston Celtics superstar Kyrie Irving when they become an unrestricted free agent next summer.
+When his rumored dispute with Karl-Anthony Towns started to spread, there were reports that Butler wanted to join forces with Boston Celtics superstar Kyrie Irving when they become unrestricted free agents next summer.
 Like Butler, Irving also chose to decline a contract extension from the Celtics, believing that he could earn more when he tests the free agency market in 2019.

 Will Jimmy Butler leave the Timberwolves?
 As of now, no one can tell what the future holds for Butler and the Timberwolves.
 Their performance in the 2018-19 NBA season is expected to play a major role in Butler’s decision in the summer of 2019.